Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The American Bulldog is muscular and stocky.
 He is incredibly agile, capable of jumping great distances, and not only does he require plenty of exercise and mental stimulation, but he will also benefit from having a large yard or area he can run around in.
 His ability to dig, jump, and squeeze, means that the yard needs to be secure with a decent fence or perimeter wall.
 Without adequate exercise, he can become a serious challenge, and his boisterousness means that he is not really suited to life in a cramped apartment.

 The Bulldog is not considered a suitable dog for first-time owners because he requires an experienced trainer.
 He was bred as a farm dog and has also been used for hunting and defending against wild animals including bear and boar.
-He needs an owner that knows how to assert themselves as pack leader.
+He needs an owner who knows how to assert themselves as a pack leader.
 He is relatively easy to maintain with short hair that requires minimal maintenance.

-He is still used as a working dog today, and owners can benefit from taking him to agility classes, on long walks, and any other form of activity that engages his brain and his brawn.
+He’s still used as a working dog today, and owners can benefit from taking him to agility classes, on long walks, and any other form of activity that engages his brain and his brawn.

 Divider 1